baudevs/baudevs-oss-monorepo/TERMS_AND_CONDITIONS.md

 * Legal Entity: MagicusPrime LDA
 * NIPC/VAT: 518300714
-* Email: legal@baudevs.com
+* Email: <compliance@baudevs.com> or <compliance@magicusprime.com>
-* Website: baudevs.com
+* Website: baudevs.com - magicusprime.com - magicusprime.pt - baudevs.pt
 * Address: MagicusPrime LDA, Portugal

 ---

 By using our Services, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.